KayTwoKay/playground/README.md

   * Wind Direction - Relative to 360 degrees

 # How to run
- -Clone repository
+ *Clone repository
- -Open in IntelliJ
+ *Open in IntelliJ
- -Press play/run in ApiApplication.class
+ *Press play/run in ApiApplication.class